LFerrariIt/scaleGMRF/README.md

 The motivation and the design of this modified version of P-Splines is presented in `vignette("psplines",package="scaleGMRF")`.

+### Worked example

+The folder “Leuk_application” contains a worked example on the usage of the package on a real dataset: the functions of `scaleGMRF` are used to standardize the effects of a LGM model designed for the INLA dataset `Leuk`.

-## Example of usage with `INLA`
+## Example of usage

-The standardization of a first-order random walk effect and its consequent inclusion in a simple Gaussian model is reported here to illustrate the integrability of the `scaleGMRF` package within the INLA framework.
+The standardization of a first-order random walk effect and its consequent inclusion in a simple Gaussian model is reported here to illustrate the usage of `scaleGMRF` and its integrability within the INLA framework.

 ``` r
 rm(list=ls())